pierfrancescomartinello/BigDataProject/mobility_requirements.md

 - Vehicle
     - what is the main vehicle that you use daily? [multi-choice] [car/bicycle/motorbike/truck/van/scooter/train]
         - if selected vehicle is car or motorbike:
+            - in quale classe sta il tuo veicolo?
+            - qual è l'anno di immatricolazione?
             - what is your vehicle's displacement? [int]
             - what is your vehicle's power source? [multi-choice] [gasoline/diesel/biodiesel/ethanol/electricity/other]
             - how much fuel do you use each month? [int]
-            - how much time do you usually need to park your vehicle? (in minutes) [int]
+            - how much time do you usually need to find parking your vehicle? (in minutes) [int]
     - how much time do you need to reach your workplace/university/school with the vehicle you selected(in minutes)? [int]